romeovs/spass/README.md

-   get         get the value of the key in the specified secret otp         get an one time password from the specified secret pwnd        check if the password in the specified secret was pwnd search      get an one time password from the specified secret help, h     Shows a list of commands or help for one command
+   get         get the value of the key in the specified secret otp         get an one time password from the specified secret pwnd        check if the password in the specified secret was pwnd search      search for a secret containg the query help, h     Shows a list of commands or help for one command

 GLOBAL OPTIONS: